dgadams/spy-server/README.md

 A Dockerized Airspy HF+ Discovery server.
 This project allows a HF+ to be run remotely.
 ## Notes:
-- Built on an Alpine Linux image.
-Size is 11.5 MB.
+- Built on an Alpaquita Linux an Alpine Linux/glibc OS.
+    -spy-server image size is 34 MB.
 - Build this with "docker buildx build -t spy-server ."
-- PROBLEM
-    - This is built with pre-compiled sources contained in spyserver-linux-x64.tgz.
-Most recent builds from Airspy no longer work with this project.
-Likely a glibc problem with the Alpine container.
-For now (Sept-2024) its good enough.
+- Pulls the spyserver binary from Airspy

 ## Usage:
 I generally run this with a docker compose file: